 Most Underrated Cities in the US

 Let’s start with one of my own favorite places to visit in America.
-Everyone who knows me knows that for me, the most beautiful city in the US definitely is New York City.
-But if you want to get to know the country off the usual tourist routes, I recommend a trip to the north of Ohio to Cleveland.
+If you want to get to know the country off the usual tourist routes such as New York City, Miami, etc., I recommend a trip to the north of Ohio to Cleveland.

 During a student exchange, I found myself in this beautiful city.
 Cleveland, also known as the Forest City, is the second largest city in the state of Ohio (besides Columbus).
 It is located at the spot where the Cuyahoga River flows into the famous Lake Erie.